openedx-unsupported/devstack/README.rst

 Desclaimer
 ----------
 - Apparently Docker behavior is inconsistent between Mac and Linux due to some core differences between both operating systems.
-- This README.md contains some known bugs and issues, make sure to search your issues here as they might be an issue we ran into before.
+- This README contains some known bugs and issues, make sure to search your issues here as they might be an issue we ran into before.

 .. code::